voidlizard/hbs2/README.md

 HBS2 is aimed to take care of:

 - NAT traversing
 - Peer discovery
 - Notification
 - Distribution
 - Encryption
 - Validation (hashes checking, signatures checking)
 - Storing and obtaining data

 In short, you store data in this storage, and all subscribers are notified of it and receive a copy of the data.

 It is a middleware for implementing distributed applications that shares data.
 Like a distributed git, for example.
-(What? git is already distributed and\...
+(What? git is already distributed and...
 No, it is not.
 Not really).

 The idea of extracting the minimal sufficent set of primitives for distributed applications and APIs and let the side applications do the rest.

-This is not a \"blockchain\", but heavily uses the approaches that
-\"blockchains\" brought to the world.
+This is not a "blockchain", but heavily uses the approaches that "blockchains" brought to the world.

 Using this solution you may treat application data as local.
 HBS2 will syncronize all the data along the crowd of peers.
-The apps don\'t need to bother where the other peers are located, where the hosts, ssh keys on thouse hosts, auth tokens on thouse hosts, etc. They only need to know the references and (optionally) have signing/encryption keys that are stored locally or distributed (public parts, of course) automatically like any other data.
+The apps don't need to bother where the other peers are located, where the hosts, ssh keys on thouse hosts, auth tokens on thouse hosts, etc. They only need to know the references and (optionally) have signing/encryption keys that are stored locally or distributed (public parts, of course) automatically like any other data.

 What types of applications may be implemented on top of this?

 For an instance:

 - Distributed file sharing (wip)
 - Distributed git (seems working)
--   Distributed communications, like a chat or a \"channel\"
+- Distributed communications, like a chat or a "channel"
--   Distibuted ledgers with different types of consensus protocols (we\'re trying not to use \"b\" words)
+- Distibuted ledgers with different types of consensus protocols (we're trying not to use "b" words)
 - Actually, any sort of applications that require data and network

 The whitepaper is in shortlist, watch the updates.

 Why it is *experimental* ?
-Well, it\'s on a quite early stage and some root data structures, protocols or API may change.
+Well, it's on a quite early stage and some root data structures, protocols or API may change.

 It also have some known issues with performance and might have some stability issues.
-We\'re working hard to fix them.
+We're working hard to fix them.

 ## Current status

 Version 0.24.1-rc.

-Means it's mostly working.
-We're using it about a year.
+Means it’s mostly working.
+We’re using it about a year.

 Encryption status: works.